alyssamichelle/progress/The Future of JS 2018.md

 ## Much of the Web Still Runs on jQuery

 Dude!
 90% of the Internet runs on jQuery.
+In March this year, 3.2.1 was released with bug fixes like this fella:
+> Ensure we get proper values for width and height on elements with display “inline”

+ jQuery does quiet well for iteself.
 We all know this, so the chart below shouldn't shock you.

 ![http://jsfiddle.net/8e5uobnb/4/](http://cl.nicoll.co/oCe9/Image%202017-12-07%20at%205.59.56%20pm.png)
 https://blog.jquery.com/2017/03/16/jquery-3-2-0-is-out/